ericswpark/windows_setup/README.md

 If you want to customize the list of applications that Chocolatey installs, you must set your execution policy in PowerShell to AllSigned or less restrictive.
 Not doing so will prevent your downloaded script from running.

 All Chocolatey scripts must run as administrator.

+## Recommendations

+ - Run MakeWindows10GreatAgain (I have a fork on my profile that disables less than the original)
+ - Run WPD (wpd.app)
+ - Run O&O's ShutUp10